JacquiwithaQ/Interactivity-and-Computation/README.md

 # 60212
 Includes work done for the class 60-212: Interactivity and Computation

-My favorites: Clock, Song_Book, Pixel_Dancer and/or Motion_Tracer

-Descriptions of all projects below:

 Line_Intersections (in both p5.js and Processing)- 9/9/16 - Generates random line segments of a constant length, and draws a circle at every point of intersection.
 Lines are regenerated every time the user clicks.

 Clock (p5.js)- 9/16/16 - A digital clock with a rudimentary physics system.
 There are 132 "marbles", each with a number on it.
 The marbles grow and shrink based on what time it is, and the three largest marbles display the hours, minutes, and seconds.
 Every time the user clicks, a new set of marbles with a different color scheme is dropped from the "sky."
 The clock can be seen running here: http://cmuems.com/2016/60212/jaqaur/09/15/jaqaur-clock/